 Jason was one of those guys that was a friend for life.
 It didn’t matter that we didn’t live in the same city, it didn’t matter that we didn’t live in the same state, if either one of us needed anything the other would have been there, no questions asked, he was like the biological brother to me that I never had.
 We talked on the phone all the time and he was a genuine source of encouragement and friendship for me especially in the last few years with all of the high highs and deep lows that come from planting a church.

 On January 18th, 2013, he had pulled over to the side of the road trying to heroically help another young lady, whom he didn’t know, who was involved in a scary car accident and having problems.
 As he was helping her out of her car and tending to her needs to the best of his ability, another car flew through the accident scene and hit Jason and another man.
-Jason rolled up over the hood of the car, through the windshield and was killed.
+This tragic event took his life.

 In that one moment, Amy & I’s tenth anniversary was completely outweighed by, the absolute, tragic, heart breaking loss of one of my best friends.
 I just couldn’t believe it, it was completely surreal.
 You aren’t supposed to die when you are in your early thirties with a great marriage, job, newborn and life.
 Nothing about it was fair.
 I cried for weeks, every single day.
 If I think about it too long now, I’ll start crying again, this blog post is not helping my effort.
 I can’t even begin to fathom the depths of grief that Jason’s wife felt and feels every day in his absence.
 I pray for her and their little girl almost every single day still, a year later, and would ask you to do the same.